mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 ## Campaign Overview

-**Blood & Coin** is a morally grey campaign where players take on the role of mercenaries navigating a world where everyone has a price and idealism gets you killed.
+**Blood & Coin** is a morally gray campaign where players take on the role of mercenaries navigating a world where everyone has a price and idealism gets you killed.

 ### **Campaign Themes**
 - **Moral Ambiguity:** No clear heroes or villains